Is Vistra Corp (VST) Set to Underperform? Analyzing the Factors

 - Momentum rank: 3/10

-Based on these metrics, GuruFocus assigned Vistra Corp a GF Score of 65 out of 100, indicating a challenging outlook for future performance.
+Based on these metrics, GuruFocus has assigned Vistra Corp a GF Score of 65 out of 100, indicating a potential for underperformance in the future.

 Understanding Vistra Corp's Business

-Vistra Corp, with a market cap of $34.76 billion and annual sales of $13.41 billion, operates with a 12.03% operating margin.
-As one of the largest power producers and retail energy providers in the U.S., Vistra Corp owns 41 gigawatts of diverse power generation assets.
-The company serves 5 million customers across 20 states, including a significant portion of Texas electricity consumers.
-Since emerging from bankruptcy in 2016 and acquiring Dynegy in 2018, Vistra Corp has expanded its portfolio significantly, positioning itself as a key player in the energy sector.
+Vistra Corp, with a market cap of $35.48 billion and annual sales of $13.41 billion, operates with a 12.03% operating margin.
+As one of the largest power producers and retail energy providers in the U.S., Vistra Corp has significantly expanded its operations through strategic acquisitions, including the 2024 Energy Harbor acquisition.
+This expansion has increased its capacity to 41 gigawatts across nuclear, coal, natural gas, and solar power generation.
+Additionally, Vistra Corp serves 5 million customers in 20 states, highlighting its substantial market presence since emerging as a standalone entity in 2016 after the Energy Future Holdings bankruptcy.

 Vistra Corp's financial metrics reveal some concerns regarding its balance sheet health.
-The company's interest coverage ratio of 2.42 is lower than 57.14% of its industry peers, suggesting potential difficulties in managing interest expenses.
-Furthermore, its Altman Z-Score of 1.06 indicates a risk of financial distress.
-The low cash-to-debt ratio of 0.07 and a high debt-to-equity ratio of 2.9 further underscore its financial vulnerabilities.
+The company's interest coverage ratio stands at 2.42, which is lower than the industry average, indicating potential difficulties in managing interest expenses on its debt.
+Furthermore, its Altman Z-Score of 1.11 suggests a risk of financial distress in the near future.
+The company's cash-to-debt ratio at 0.07 and a debt-to-equity ratio of 2.9 also reflect a high reliance on borrowing, which could be precarious in volatile market conditions.

 Profitability Concerns

-Considering Vistra Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's challenging position for potential underperformance.
-Investors should weigh these factors carefully when considering Vistra Corp as a potential investment.
-For those seeking more robust investment opportunities, explore companies with stronger GF Scores using the GF Score Screen.
+Considering Vistra Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's potential for underperformance.
+Investors should weigh these factors carefully when considering Vistra Corp as a part of their investment portfolio.
+For those seeking more robust investment opportunities, exploring companies with higher GF Scores might be advisable.

+For more insights and to discover companies with strong GF Scores, visit the GF Score Screen available exclusively to GuruFocus Premium members.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.